-PROJECT 1 ABSTRACT (1 Page Limit)
+PROJECT 1 ABSTRACT

+(1 Page Limit)

 The biggest challenge of managing FHB in durum wheat (Triticum turgidum L. ssp. durum) remains the lack of an effective resistance source.
 Partial resistance has been identified in the tetraploid relatives of durum, including wild emmer wheat (T. turgidum L. ssp. dicoccoides), Persian wheat (T. turgidum L. ssp. carthlicum), and cultivated emmer wheat (T. turgidum L. ssp. dicoccum).
 However, these sources of resistance have not provided enough defenses for durum against FHB.
 Therefore, it is an urgent need to explore and incorporate other sources of resistance into durum.
 More and better sources of resistance to FHB have been identified in common wheat (T. aestivum L.) than in durum and its tetraploid relatives.
-Also, we have observed that FHB resistance OTL exhibit less effectiveness of resistance in durum than hexaploid wheat.
+Also, we have observed that FHB resistance QTL exhibit less effectiveness of resistance in durum than hexaploid wheat.
 Preliminary results suggest that D genome of hexaploid wheat might contain the gene with the capacity to boost FHB resistance.
 Here we propose to continue introgression of FHB resistance from common wheat to durum for germplasm development and to determine the effect of D-genome chromosomes on FHB resistance in durum.
-The specific objectives of this proposed project are to: 1) Introgress FHB resistance QTL from common wheat into adapted durum wheat backgrounds; 2) Develop durum germplasm with improved resistance to FHB; 3) Validate the molecular markers tagging the resistance QTL in durum germplasm; and 4) Determine the effect of D-genome chromosomes on FHB resistance in durum.
+The specific objectives of this proposed project are to: 1) Introgress FHB resistance QTL from common wheat into adapted durum wheat backgrounds; 2) Develop durum germplasm with improved resistance to FHB; and 3) Determine the effect of D-genome chromosomes on FHB resistance in durum.